dev-ai-lab/bank-docs/README.md

 - Java lambda configuration vs yaml configuration: java based configuration gives more flexibility to customize (Fluent Java Routes API)
 - Path route using [yaml](https://docs.spring.io/spring-cloud-gateway/docs/current/reference/html/#the-path-route-predicate-factory)
 - For tracing purpose we added a custom header `bank-correlation-id` using `RequestTraceFilter`.
-- This correlation-id is added to all microservices down the call as coded in `bank-accounts` call chain.
+- This correlation-id is added to all microservices down the call as coded in `bank-account` call chain.

 Final Demo: config server starts and other util services start, then eureka which depends on config server starts as well as other services.
 Finally GW service starts.